OregonStateUniversity/ScheduleIt/docs/REGRESSION_TESTS.md

 * Host can remove an attendee
 * Attendee can cancel an rsvp
 * Host can delete a meeting
-* Attendee can view list of meetings they rsvp¡¯d to from reservations page
+* Attendee can view list of meetings they rsvp'd to from reservations page
 * Attendee can view meeting details from meeting link on reservations page
 * Host can view a list of created events from the manage page
-* Host can see event details and list of rsvp¡¯d attendees from meeting link on manage page
+* Host can see event details and list of rsvp'd attendees from meeting link on manage page
 * E-mail confirmation of meeting rsvp
 * E-mail notification if host removes attendee from event